Bob Corker: Early life and family

 Corker was born in Orangeburg, South Carolina, the son of Jean J. (née Hutto) and Robert Phillips "Phil" Corker.
 His great-great-grandfather was U.S. Congressman Stephen A. Corker.
 His family moved to Tennessee when he was eleven.

-Corker graduated from Chattanooga High School in 1970 and earned a Bachelor of Science degree in Industrial Management from the University of Tennessee in Knoxville in 1974.
+Corker graduated from Chattanooga High School in 1970 and earned a Bachelor of Science degree in industrial management from the University of Tennessee in 1974.
 Corker is a member of Sigma Chi fraternity.
 Corker's roommate in the Sigma Chi fraternity was Cleveland Browns owner Jimmy Haslam, whose brother is the former Tennessee governor Bill Haslam.

 During his twenties, Corker participated in a mission trip to Haiti, which he credits with inspiring him to become more active in his home community.
 Following his return, Corker helped found the Chattanooga Neighborhood Enterprise, a nonprofit organization that has provided low-interest home loans and home maintenance education to thousands of Tennesseans since its creation in 1986.

 Corker and his wife Elizabeth, whom he married on January 10, 1987, have two daughters.
 The family's permanent residence is at the Anne Haven Mansion, built by Coca-Cola Bottling Company heirs Anne Lupton and Frank Harrison.